-Welcome to the 2020-21 School year!
-This is my first year as a school nurse at FMS.
+Welcome to the 2022-2023 School year!
 If there is anything I can do to assist with your student's healthcare needs, please do not hesitate to reach out.
 I hope this is a great, healthy school year!

 FMS School Nurse Michelle Warden

-IMPORTANT: Please make an appointment with the nurse to bring any medication or supplies to clinic.
-You will need to wear a mask upon entry to the school.
+IMPORTANT: Please make an appointment with the nurse to bring any medication or supplies to the clinic.